telerik/kendo-ui-core/docs/AngularJS/data-source.md

 });
 </script>
 ```

-The reason why this happens is because the grid's data source is actually a different object from $scope.gridData.
-When the widget initializes it creates a DataSource object as a copy of the original object.
+However, if you click the **UPDATE FROM CODE** button, nothing appears to happen.
+The reason why this is so is because the grid's data source is actually a different object from `$scope.gridData`.
+When the widget initializes it creates a `DataSource` object as a copy of the original object.
 Changing the original object has no effect on the grid.

-## The Fix

-To fix this issue we need to create and place in scope the data source object ourselves.
-Only the controller changes, the markup is the same:

-#### Use `kendo.data.ObservableArray` to update the data source
+**Solution**: Create and place in scope the data source object yourself.
+Only the `controller` changes while the markup is the same.
+Use `kendo.data.ObservableArray` to update the data source:

 ```html
 <div ng-app="app" ng-controller="MyCtrl">